strangelove-ventures/cosmos-operator/docs/quick_start.md

 ### Find a recent snapshot

 We recommend [Polkachu](https://www.polkachu.com/tendermint_snapshots/cosmos).
-Copy the URL of the Download link.
+Copy the URL of the Download link for the `.tar.lz4` file.

 ### Create a CosmosFullNode